deweerdt/h2o-exercise/README.md

 h2o server:
-  - install and compile h2o: github.com/h2o/h2o
+  - install and compile h2o:
+    - cmake -DOPENSSL_ROOT_DIR=/usr/local/Cellar/openssl/1.0.2j/ .
+    - make -j 4 && make install
   - Add a handler that sends a JS file
   Make that JS of variable size, denpending on an URL parameter, use h2o_req_t to find the path